shakes76/PatternFlow/recognition/ISIC-ImprovedUnet-44961374/README.md

   <img src="images/improved-unet.png" height="450px"/>
 </p>

 The Improved UNet  Model [5] still follows the "U" shaped structure as the original UNet, but further improvements have been made.
 The _context module_ in the image above refers to the contracting path and now consists of pre-activation residual blocks.
-The authors have stated that compared to the original UNet model, several changes have been made.
+Some key specifications of this model are:
-Notably:
+* Usage of LeakyReLU with an alpha of 0.01 instead of ReLU
-* Number of filters doubled
+* Replacement of traditional batch with instance normalization
-* context module, normalization module, nonlinearity and strucutre of upsampling pathway changed
+* Integration of segmentation layers at different levels
-* segmentation layers have been integrated at different levels of the network
+* Use of Dropout with probability 0.3
-* ReLU has been replaced with Leaky ReLU
+* Use of context modules which are pre-activation residual blocks with two 3x3x3 convolutional layers and a dropout layer in between [5]
-* Traditional batch has been replaced with instance normalization
+* Use of localization modules to recombine features

 <!-- Links to the data set and model paper -->
 ## Quick Links